karthik/ddd/02-data_documenting.md

 # What belongs in the minimal structure for researchers

 Now that we've discussed these different aspects of data sharing, we now discuss some approaches to share data.

-In a [case study page on CC0 for data use](https://wiki.creativecommons.org/wiki/CC0_use_for_data), they state that there are three ways CC0 is expressed:
+A case study on CC0 for data use [@cc0-case-study] state there are three ways CC0 is expressed:

 > And like our licenses, CC0 has the benefit of being expressed in three ways – legal code, a human readable deed, and machine-readable code that allows works distributed under CC0 to be easily found.

 We can apply this template for metadata and context of data:

-1. Code book (legal code)
-2. Human readable (README / methods)
+1. Human readable (README / methods)
+2. Legal code (code book)
-3. Machine readable ({`date_collected`}: {["date", "YYYY-MM-DD", "GMT+11","Melbourne","Victoria", "Australia"]})
+3. Machine readable (JSON/structured data)

+These are now discussed.

-# Human context: A README
+# Human readable: A README

 The README is a catch-all place for most things - but it is primarily front-facing, it is meant for a human to read and understand more about the data.
 It should contain links to the license, notes on any additional changes to the data (if any), or

-# Documenting using code books
+# Legal code: Documenting using code books

 There are also other formats, such as data dictionaries or code books, which are recommended for use when sharing data @Ellis2017.
 Codebooks provide a human friendly reference for the data, typically consisting of variable names, variable labels, variable codes, and missing data.
 Variable names are short, descriptive names with no spaces or special characters, such as "job_position", "faculty_level", and "years_at_company".
 Variable labels are more descriptive, and provide more context for other reader, for example "University Job Position", "University Faculty Position Level", and  "Number of Years Worked at University [@McGill-codebook].